-PySpark Window functions are used to calculate results such as the rank, row number e.t.c over a range of input rows.
+PySpark Window functions are used to calculate results, such as the rank, row number, etc., over a range of input rows.
 In this article, I’ve explained the concept of window functions, syntax, and finally how to use them with PySpark SQL and PySpark DataFrame API.
-These come in handy when we need to make aggregate operations in a specific window frame on DataFrame columns.
+These are handy when making aggregate operations in a specific window frame on DataFrame columns.
+You can also create UDF to achieve similar functionality but there is a catch.

 1. Window Functions